hslu-ige-laes/lcm/docs/docs/quickStartGuide/configuration.md

 1. Click `Save settings in configApp.csv`

 ## Step 2: Building Hierarchy
+The application works with hierarchical elements:
-In a later step you can create data points.
-Each data point belongs to a hierarchical element like a room temperature sensor belongs to a room.
-Additionaly a room belongs to a flat.
+- for example a room temperature sensor belongs to a specific room
+- and a room belongs to a flat

-Here we go and create our first flat and room.
+For our example we create one flat with multiple rooms.

 1. Navigate to `Settings > Building Hierarchy` in the sidebar.
 1. Click `Add new`